 2015: Los Angeles

-Still with my two suitcases and no permanent home, I took another role all the way in Los Angeles.
-My thinking was that as esports and gaming investment interests were ramping up quickly, being around one of the central locations of esports would make finding future roles much easier.
-I took a job as business development director at Azubu with immediate skepticism that it would last.
+Still with my two suitcases, I took another role all the way in Los Angeles.
+My thinking was that as esports and gaming investment interests were ramping up, being around one of the central locations of those sectors would make finding future roles easier.
+I took a job as business development director at a live-streaming company called Azubu (with immediate skepticism that it would last).
 With two start-ups on my belt, I could immediately identify problems with this one.
 For starters, compared to Copenhagen who helped get me situated in a country that I was not familiar with, Azubu accommodated only the necessary.
-It had been 12 years since I’ve lived or visited the United States, let alone it being my first on the West coast.
-My luggage — basically the total sum of my private possessions — were in an office that was closed for the weekend.
-So I sat in the empty office building lobby for the next nine hours, jetlagged and hoping to find some employee who could help me retrieve my belongings.
+It had been 14 years since I’ve lived in the United States and I did not feel very welcomed upon arrival.
+My luggage — the total sum of my private possessions — were in an office that was closed for the weekend and I was jetlagged from my flight and needed new clothes to wear.
+To help the company save on costs for my relocation, I had sent my belongings weeks earlier.
+This now put myself in a situation where I was locked out of my things and could not go to my temporary living quarters until I could retrieve my things.
+I sat in that empty office building lobby for the next nine hours, hoping to cross someone who would be working on the weekend just so I could have a spare set of clothes.
+From the business side, the company would spend excessive amounts on content contracts but simply could not make any deals that would recuperate those commitments, let alone find new funding with a product still trailing behind competitors.
+It did not help that the CEO didn’t even live in the same country as the company, let alone do anything more than make press appearances.
+Seeing such a distinctive difference between the true drivers of a company and leadership who remained out-of-touch was an eye-opening experience for me when it came to future opportunities in my life.

 2016: Moscow

-I started live-streaming to pass the time, talk with anyone who wanted to hang out and use it as an outlet for anyone to give me feedback.
-I also started exploring elements of my life I previously neglected: enrolling in an Executive MBA, taking up piano and eventually going to the gym.
-Having a balanced lifestyle where I worked for others but also focused on myself meant a better self-esteem, without comparison of personal success to other’s public achievements.
-I was doing something, even if it lead to nothing, didn’t pan out, or even hold my interest.
+I started live-streaming to pass the time, talk with those who wanted to hang out and use it as an outlet for people to give me feedback.
+Previously, I tested guides privately but found a lot more enjoyment ensuring the builds’ quality publicly, though a lot of people chose those live-streams as a way to determine my skill-level and thus interpret it as a level of my guides’ quality when the two were seldom related.
+I also started exploring healthy projects that were outside career growth: enrolling in an Executive MBA, taking up piano, learning video-editing and trying to work out at a gym.
+Having a lifestyle where I worked for others but also focused on myself meant a better self-esteem, without a constant feeling of comparison.
+I was doing something, even if it lead to nothing, didn’t pan out, or could not hold my interest.
 My view was: if I just stayed busy then I wouldn’t have the time to dwell on what was wrong or missing in my life.
+The guides taught me to appreciate my slice of value but more importantly to focus on myself rather always in reflection of others.

 My Future and Guides